raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 ![](/assets/images/command/046.png)

-*"There are only two hard problems in Computer Science: Cache invalidation, and naming things."--Phil Karlton
+*"There are only two hard problems in Computer Science: Cache invalidation, and naming things."*--Phil Karlton

 What if we take the names of our Buffer class: